Rudrabha/LipGAN/README.md

 - Install keras-contrib `pip install git+https://www.github.com/keras-team/keras-contrib.git`
 - git clone `https://github.com/Rudrabha/LipGAN.git` (make sure to check out to branch `fully_pythonic`)

+Alternatively, if you would like to try it on Google Colab, please refer to this [notebook](https://colab.research.google.com/drive/1NLUwupCBsB1HrpEmOIHeMgU63sus2LxP) [Credits: [Kirill](https://github.com/KirillR911)]

 Getting the weights
 ----------
 Download checkpoints of the folowing models into the `logs/` folder